nafeesahyounis/secondmilestone/README.md

 * To have well thought out programming that anticipates a person's lack of IT trouble-shooting skills, as the target audience is senior citizens.
 * To have a project that stands out both visually and functionally in my portfolio.

+**User Stories**

+As an older adult with minimum IT skills (who likes cats), I want:

+* To be able to understand the rules of the game quickly, and to have access to the rules whenever I don't remember without massively interrupting my game-play.
+* To not have to go through too many menu options or a complicated interface to reach the game.
+Minimum clicks possible.
+* To have an interface that isn't too fancy and doesn't have lots of animations.
+I want something functional, as I just want to play my game.
+* To have some measure of how I'm doing in the game in comparison to the last round, but nothing too stressful.
+* To be able to challenge myself, maybe with higher difficulty levels.
+* To smile when I turn each card over, because the image is cute and I want to see cats.
+* To have the option to know who made the game and contact them if need be.